 Mike Harden of The Huffington Post adds, “The key is making the conscious effort to be present where you are, and not let angst in one aspect of your life influence another.
 It takes practice.
 What is important for you today?
 Whatever it is, focus on that.
 Shift your priorities in the right direction and try to devote your best energies to each one.
 What is the best you can do today?
 If the best you can do to achieve ‘work/life balance’ is to work for 12 hours and spend 20 minutes playing with your child, then that’s what you do.
 Just make sure they are 12 hours and 20 minutes when you are completely there.”

 Fighting for work-life balance is a transitory state, the frustrating feeling becoming as commonly well-known as an acquaintance, as are 5 a.m. bottle feedings, potty training troubles, and terrible teething pain…or teenagers missing curfew, applying for colleges, and emptying the nest.
-The fatigue of it all doesn’t last but for so long.
+The fatigue of it all is undeniable, but doesn’t last but for too long.